kellnerd/listenbrainz-ts/README.md

 ## Usage

-In order to submit listens, you have to specify a user token which you can obtain from your [ListenBrainz profile].
+In order to submit listens, you have to specify a user token which you can obtain from your [ListenBrainz settings] page.

 The following example instantiates a ListenBrainz client with a token from an environment variable and submits a [playing now] notification for a track: